spencervb256/Lists/Readme.md

 	ArrayList:
 	Create: this can create an empty list
-	Private Grow:  this should double the size of the array when it Grows Append.  (assume that you can *only* append to add things), this adds at the last index, calls grow if needed… like the lab InPlaceSort.
+	Private Grow:  this should double the size of the array when it Grows Append.  (assume that you can *only* append to add things), this adds at the last index, calls grow if needed… like in the lab
+	InPlaceSort.
 This should sort the array list in place without making a new Array, use built in array sorting for this for now.
 	Swap(index1, index2): should swap the position of two elements in the array list
 	DeleteLast:  Should delete the last element.